Career – Activity: Develop Work SkillsTop 10 Skills and Qualities Employers Want

 There are many skills that are important for work.
 A good starting place for developing work skills is the Skills Guide at Illinoisworknet.

-- Job skills are specific to an occupation, like filing or writing a report.
+- Job skills are specific to an occupation, like special computer software or reading blueprints.

-- Transferable skills are general work skills like the ability to use a computer program or attention to detail.
+- Transferable skills are general work skills like the ability to use a computer program or writing a report.

 - Self management skills are personal qualities like being analytical or reliable.